Nuvalence/dialogflow-cx-tools/README.md

 * Path to where the resulting agent should be created (**must be an empty directory**, we make no assumption whether we can go ahead and delete things...)
 * URL where to find the `credentials.json` file granting access to the Google Sheet above

-#### Configuration
-Regexes, URL separators, and an allowlist of short tokens can be found in the `defaults.conf` file.
-Tokens in a fulfillment phrase that match these items will be surrounded with appropriate ssml tags during import.
-Short tokens appearing in the allowlist will be read verbatim.
-To overwrite these values, add custom values to the `config.conf` file as shown in the commented out SHORT_TOKEN_WHITELIST value.

 # Running Tests
 Please see cx-test README.md for instructions.